floooh/fips/site/p060_imports.md

 ### Importing specific versions

-It is possible to specify a git branch or tag name when defining an import in fips.yml.
+It is possible to specify a git branch, tag name or revision when defining an import in fips.yml.
 This is usually a good idea for complex real-world projects since it prevents that a build suddenly breaks because an external dependency has had an update that breaks existing code: